AdobeDocs/experience-manager-65.de-DE/help/release-notes/previous-hotfixes-featurepacks.md

 **Forms – Designer**

-* Beim Durchführen einer vollständigen Barrierefreiheitsprüfung für eine mit AEM Form Designer erstellte statische PDF-Datei schlägt die Prüfung der primären Sprache aufgrund eines fehlenden Sprachattributs fehl.
+* When a full accessibility check is performed on the static PDF created using [!DNL Experience Manager Forms Designer], the Primary Language check fails due to missing language attribute.
 Hotfix für CQ-4272923, CQ-4271002

 **Forms - Document Security**